Summoner Basic Guide

 In this image, the Elemental Attunement is shown with its available amount of uses.

-Same principles apply to simplified gauge, just with a slightly different visual.
+The same principles apply to simplified gauge, just with a slightly different visual.

 In addition to the gauges, the readiness of Ruin IV can be seen on the buffs bar (middle), The amount of available Aetherflow stacks can also be seen on the buffs bar (left).
 Each Primal summon also provides special actions used via Astral Flow, and their readiness can also be seen with a buff (right).